necopagas/nikzflixtv/README.md

 - Provide a valid TMDB API key via `VITE_TMDB_API_KEY`
 - Ensure hosted assets (alarm audio, ad scripts) are reachable over HTTPS
 - For Capacitor builds, update Android config under `android/`

+## WeebCentral (Cloudflare-protected)

+WeebCentral is protected by Cloudflare, so the app cannot reliably scrape it from a serverless environment.
+During development run the bundled proxy server and start Vite with `npm run dev:with-proxy`, or start the proxy manually with `npm run proxy` and point the env var `WEEBCENTRAL_BYPASS_URL` to `http://localhost:3001`.

+In production you can also host the proxy on your own server or use a Cloudflare bypass service, then point `WEEBCENTRAL_BYPASS_URL` at the hosted endpoint.
+See `CLOUDFLARE_BYPASS_README.md` for details on the proxy API and alternative sources.

 ---